Exercise: What You Should Know

 If you have not exercised for a while, you should start with mild exercises for 10 to 15 minutes a day.
-You should gradually add more strenuous exercises, such as aerobic exercises, and extend the time until you reach 30 to 60 minutes most days of the week.
+You should build up gradually to more strenuous exercises, such as aerobic exercises, and extend the time until you reach 30 to 60 minutes most days of the week.

 What is aerobic exercise?

-Aerobic exercise is more strenuous exercise that does the following:
+Aerobic exercise is exercise that does the following: